 - RSPB Reserves

-The Council does not allow for ashes to be scattered or interred in its formal parks and open spaces.
+We do not allow for ashes to be scattered or interred in our formal parks and open spaces.

 If you choose to scatter in a river or the sea, you should consult the Environment Agency’s guide Funeral practices, spreading ashes and caring for the environment.

 You should follow their guidance as their jurisdiction is 5 miles from the coast.

 Contact us on 01702 215015 for more information if you wish to inter ashes in the cemetery or crematorium grounds or contact the Visitor Information Centre on 01702 215620 for further information if you want to scatter ashes from the end of the pier.